jhpyle/docassemble/_docs/functions.md

   user's answers will not be deleted.
 The default behavior is `'exit'`.
 * `exit_label` - can be used to change the appearance of the "Exit" menu option.
+* `pre` - can be set to HTML that will be inserted immediately after the `question` part of a screen
+* `post` - can be set to HTML that will be inserted at the bottom of the screen, after the buttons.
+* `submit` - can be set to HTML that will be inserted before the buttons.

-{% include side-by-side.html demo="set-title" %}
+{% include side-by-side.html demo="set-parts" %}

 The following example shows how you can use a [`DAStaticFile`] to display a logo from your "static" folder in the navigation bar.

 {% include side-by-side.html demo="set-logo-title" %}

-For more information about titles, see the documentation for the [`metadata` initial block].
+For more information about parts of the page, see the documentation for the [`metadata` initial block].

 ## <a name="session_tags"></a>session_tags()